 The BSA Airborne Bicycle was developed at a time when the only British Troop-carrying glider was the Hotspur.
 Like the Welbike, transport for the Para's was needed that was small and could easily be transported.
 As a result, BSA, who made the M20 Motorbike, developed a bicycle that could be folded in half so a paratrooper could jump out of an aircraft with it.
 When folded out, it was used as a conventional bicycle.
 They were used in all the major landing such as D-day and Arnhem.
 More info.

-BSA M20 - 1940 BSA M20
+1940 BSA M20 BSA M20

 • Engine - 469cc, single-cylinder side-valve four-stroke